Sirikon/sirikon.me/data/posts/0008-self-hosted-minecraft-devlog-1-running-minecraft-as-a-systemd-service.md

 Once the world is loaded (You'll know because there's a message saying "Done!"), produce a SIGINT by typing `Ctrl + c`.

 What you should see is Minecraft closing itself **safely**.
-Logging out all the players, saving the world, and finally finishing the process.
+Disconnecting all the players, saving the world, and finally finishing the process.
 Minecraft always does this when receiving a SIGINT, and you can send a SIGINT (Or [any other signal](https://www.man7.org/linux/man-pages/man7/signal.7.html)) to any running process, interactively or not.

 Screen also receives signals.
 When a screen session receives a SIGINT, it will send a **SIGINT** to it's **wrapped process**, too.